Skip to search results

 12KeyBank, N.A.bank2,10630.7%P+2.29%$648K

-Top-12 holders — FY23–25 funded variable 7(a)
+Top-12 retained-book lenders — FY23–25 funded variable 7(a)

 Every row below sold zero loans or sub-1% of its FY23–25 funded-variable pool.
-Money-center franchises run small-ticket Express programs as acquisition tools.
-Regionals run larger-ticket 7(a) as a relationship product.
-Same 0%-flip bucket, two strategies.
+Money-center franchises tend to run small-ticket Express programs as deposit-customer acquisition tools; regional banks tend to run larger-ticket 7(a) as a relationship product.
+Both operate in the sub-1%-sale bucket but with different commercial orientations.
 (7(a), FY23–25, n=31,306, funded variable; flip ≤ 0.2%; n ≥ 50)

-LenderHQnFlip %Avg rateAvg size
+LenderHQnSale %Avg rateAvg size

 The Huntington National BankOH16,4060.9%10.22%$205K